 - Spoofed in this◊ Bob the Angry Flower comic.

 - El Goonish Shive has Uryuom eggs, which somehow combine the DNA of all of the parents and create a composite being with all of their traits.
 If more than one species is involved, it generally also gains the ability to change shape.
 Those must be some pretty advanced eggs.

 - Later justified as it being a type of magic (well, sort of; it's complicated and hasn't been fully explained yet) inherent in the species.

-- The substance Professor T.X. injects into the M9 Girls modifies their genetic structure overnight, so that they are able to absorb cosmic energy into their bodies, in the eponymous M9 Girls!.
+- The substance Professor T.X. injects into the M9 Girls modifies their genetic structure overnight, so that they are able to absorb cosmic energy into their bodies, which gives them their powers, as told in the eponymous M9 Girls!.

 - Played to the hilt by Narbonic.
 Not only will an infusion of a computer geek's DNA turn you into a computer geek, it'll even give you his cigarette habit, and magically reappearing cigarettes!

 - The "genetic chimera thingie" Molly, her clone Galatea, and the Mutant Kaiju Unigar the Vast Unicorn in The Inexplicable Adventures of Bob!.